A Survey on LLM-as-a-Judge: Improvement Strategy

-In addition to providing hight-quality examples for LLMs to inference, refining the evaluation task instructions is also an effective approach to optimize LLMs' understanding of evaluation tasks.
-Current methods for refining evaluation tasks mainly including the decomposition of evaluation steps and criteria: \textbf{(a) Decomposition of Evaluation Steps} entails breaking down the entire evaluation tasks into smaller steps, providing detailed definitions and constraints for each small step in prompts, thereby guiding LLMs comprehensively through the whole evaluation pipeline.
-For instance, G-Eval\cite{geval} and DHP\cite{dhp} use Chain-of-Thought(CoT)\cite{cot} to provide guidance for LLMs.
+In addition to providing high-quality examples, refining the evaluation task instructions is also an effective approach to optimizing LLMs' understanding of evaluation tasks.
+Current methods for refining evaluation tasks mainly include the decomposition of evaluation steps and criteria: \begin{itemize} \item \textbf{(a) Decomposition of Evaluation Steps} entails breaking down the entire evaluation tasks into smaller steps, providing detailed definitions and constraints for each small step in prompts, thereby guiding LLMs comprehensively through the whole evaluation pipeline.
+For instance, G-Eval\cite{geval} and DHP\cite{dhp} use Chain-of-Thought(CoT)\cite{cot} to guide LLMs.
 SocREval\cite{he2024socreval} employs the Socratic method to meticulously design each step to enhance evaluation performance.
-Saha et al. proposes Branch-Solve-Merge(BSM)\cite{bsm}, which divides evaluation tasks into multiple parallel sub-tasks for separate evaluation and final merge. \textbf{(b) Decomposition of Evaluation Criteria} involves breaking down coarse evaluation criteria like Fluency into finer-grained sub-criteria like Grammar, Engagingness and Readability, and then generating overall scores based on these difference dimensions.
-HD-Eval\cite{hd-eval} iteratively aligns LLM evaluators with human preference via hierarchical criteria decomposition and thereby addressing the potential bias in LLMs.
-Hu and Gao et al.\cite{hu-etal-2024-llm} summarize and clearly define an explicit hierarchical classification system encompassing 11 criteria, addressing the issue of LLMs potentially confusing different evaluation standards.
-These refinements specific to enable LLMs to understand the details of evaluation tasks more deeply, thereby aligning evaluation results more closely with human evaluation requirements and preferences.
+In existing research, this paradigm resembles providing detailed and sequential execution steps within a single prompt for a one-time evaluation, which guides the LLM-as-a-judge to complete evaluation tasks aligned with requirements, as illustrated in Fig~\ref{fig:pipeline_decomposition}(a).
+To better understand this paradigm, we present a demonstrative example prompt for evaluating summary quality: \textit{"You will be given a summary written for an article. …… Evaluation Steps: 1.
+Read the Summary Thoroughly: Before diving into the evaluation, ensure that you ...; 2.
+Identify the Central Topic: A coherent summary will have a clear central topic or theme ...; 3.
+Look for Transitional Elements: Coherent summaries often have clear transitions between sentences or ideas ...; 4.
+Check for Logical Flow: Review the summary for logical sequencing ...
+X. Give a Score: ...
+Source Article: \{\{ Article \}\} Summary: \{\{ Summary \}\}".} In this example, the evaluation task for summary quality is decomposed into many small steps to guide the LLM through the entire assessment process—from reading and analyzing to scoring—enabling methodical evaluation of a summary.